kinpkt/kinpkt/README.md

 <h2 align="left">Hi 👋!
 My name is Phakinthorn Pronmongkolsuk (Kin) and I'm an undergraduate CS student at Kasetsart University, Bangkok, Thailand.</h2>

 ### Currently working / learning on:
-- Desktop Application with JavaFX
+- Mobile Application with Dart and Flutter
-- Natural Language Processing
+- AI (Machine Learning)
+- Algorithm Design and Analysis
 - Making documents with $\LaTeX$

 ###